Major differences between the six main religious branches of Eastern, Western, Protestant, Reformed, and Non-Denominational Catholic churches today

 1. Eastern (Catholicos)

-Also called Eastern Orthodox who established themselves in Eastern Europe.
+Also called Eastern Orthodox, they established themselves in Eastern Europe.
 Their seat of power was in Constantinople until it fell in 1453.
-The church remains today and they also have a pope.
+The church remains today, and they also have a pope.

 2. Western (Catholics)